A Practical Guide To Taking Creatine

 Now if you are on the heavier end – think over 200 pounds and still very lean – then you may want to consider taking more.
 In such situations, you could go as high as 10 grams per day, but anything more than that is simply a waste.

-The bottom line here is that most guys are fine with just the 5 grams that are recommended on the container.
+The bottom line here is that most people are fine with just the 5 grams that are recommended on the container.
 This amounts to 1 teaspoon typically.

 To Load Or Not To Load?